f0rk/spindrift/README.md

 =========

-`spindrift` is a library that helps package python applications for deployment to AWS Lambda.
+`spindrift` is a library that helps package python applications for deployment to AWS Lambda or AWS Elastic Beanstalk.

-Currently, `spindrift` only supports "plain" and `flask` applications, but support for additional deployment modes is planned.
+Currently, `spindrift` only supports "plain" and `flask` applications for lambda and `flask` for elastic beanstalk, but support for additional deployment modes are planned.

 What `spindrift` does:
-- packages your code and all necessary dependencies into a lambda-compatible zip file.
+- packages your code and all necessary dependencies into a lambda compatible or elastic beanstalk compatible zip file.
-- includes the appropriate shim so that your application doesn't need to know it's inside of lambda.
+- includes the appropriate shim so that your application doesn't need to know it's inside of lambda or elastic beanstalk.
 - puts a zip package where you asked.

 What `spindrift` doesn't:
 - create any policies, S3 buckets, or other resources in AWS
-- actually deploy anything to lambda
+- actually deploy anything to lambda or elastic beanstalk

-If you're looking for a more out-of-the-box there's-only-this-one-way-to-do-it approach, [zappa](https://github.com/Miserlou/Zappa) will be your cup of tea.
+If you're looking for a more out-of-the-box there's-only-this-one-way-to-do-it approach for lambda, [zappa](https://github.com/Miserlou/Zappa) will be your cup of tea.
 It's a fantastic library that can definitely get you up and running, albeit in the `zappa` way.
 If you're looking for a more modular solution, `spindrift` is your drink of choice.

 Usage
 =====